-The CASPer score makes up 32% of the pre-interview rank.
+McMaster: The CASPer score makes up 32% of McMaster's pre-interview rank.
 It is thus equal in weighting to a candidate's MCAT score and undergraduate GPA.

 What is the structure of the CASPer test?

 CASPer is a 90-minute test consisting of 12 stations.
-There is very little information that McMaster has publicly released concerning CASPer’s exam structure.
-What McMaster has released is that each section follows a similar format consisting first of a short video or other directed text, followed by 3 questions relating to the material presented in the video or question stem.
+Each section follows a similar format consisting first of a short video or other directed text, followed by 2-3 questions relating to the material presented in the video or question stem.
 Some sections are prompted by situational challenges displayed in short video clips; others are prompted by self-reflective questions.
 The applicant has 5 minutes to answer all questions in a given section.
 The exam includes a 15 minute break at the halfway mark as well as an exit survey given at the end of the final section.

 Is there an example of a CASPer video that I can watch?

 McMaster has provided a sample video on their website to familiarize students with the CASPer exam.
-You can access the video at: http://fhs.mcmaster.ca/casper/demovid/casperdemo.html.
+You can access the video here.

-In one of McMaster’s research articles outlining CASPer (see www.ncbi.nlm.nih.gov/pubmed/19907396), the authors noted the following criteria used by judges to grade the applicants’ answers: communication skills, strength of the argument raised, suitability for a career in medicine, and overall performance on the scenario.
-To do well on CASPer, it is integral to have well-communicated, persuasive, knowledgeable and relevant answers to each question.
+In one of McMaster’s research article outlining CASPer, the authors noted the following criteria used by judges to grade the applicants’ answers: communication skills, strength of the argument raised, suitability for a career in medicine, and overall performance on the scenario.
+To do well on CASPer, it is integral to have well-communicated, persuasive, knowledgeable, relevant answers to each question.